jgarcia1599/IntrotoIM_Summer2020/hw_June2/README.md

 <img src="art2_1.jpg">
 <img src="art2_2.jpg">

-Finally, I decided to keep the mosaic's circle patterns but change the color depending on the position of the circle.
-This led me to recreate thee flag of my country <a href="https://en.wikipedia.org/wiki/Honduras">Honduras</a>.
+Finally, I decided to keep the mosaic's circle pattern but change the color depending on the position of the circle.
+This led me to recreate the flag of my country <a href="https://en.wikipedia.org/wiki/Honduras">Honduras</a>.

 <img src="honduras.jpg">